ops-language/ops/README.md

 ---          | ---
 `infer`      | imports a module (by copying the tokens) `exfer`      | for functions and variables, doesn't mangle and builds a simple c function that requires all the parameters them (in front of declarations)
-`externus`   | declares existance of a function/varibale extern to the program (in front of declarations) `datum`      | declares a new data
+`externum`   | declares existance of a function/varibale extern to the program (in front of declarations) `datum`      | declares a new data

 ## Operators